nathamanath/range/README.md

 ### TODO:

 * more tests
-* work out all required events
+* keydown, keyup, and keypress events

 ### Known issues